MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-client-vpn-connections.md

 4. Click **Sync** to force an Intune policy evaluation and retrieval.

-5. Close Settings.<p>After synchronization, you should see the VPN profile available on the computer.
+5. Close Settings.<p>After synchronization, you see the VPN profile available on the computer.

 You are done deploying Always On VPN.
 For other features you can deploy, see the Next step section below.